-HSBC is one of the world's largest financial services companies, with an international network that still spans 64 countries, although the bank has pulled out of retail banking in several under-performing territories have been exited since 2011.
+HSBC is one of the world's largest financial services companies, with an international network that still spans 64 countries, although the bank has pulled out of retail banking in several under-performing territories since 2011.
 Until the 1990s the group was best-known as Hong Kong's biggest financial institution, originally founded in the 19th century to finance trade between Asia and the West.
 But a string of acquisitions around the globe, starting with the UK's Midland Bank, transformed the business into arguably the world's most broadly based financial institution, with significant operations on every continent.
-Later purchases included US bank Republic New York, consumer finance lender Household International, CCF in France and Grupo Bital in Mexico, all absorbed into the main HSBC umbrella brand.
+Purchases included US bank Republic New York and consumer finance lender Household International, CCF in France and Grupo Bital in Mexico, all absorbed into the main HSBC umbrella brand.
 Though less badly affected by the 2008 banking crisis than some competitors, the former Household operations in the US proved a massive drain on otherwise strong performance.
-A series of regulatory problems have led to other concerns, and the bank began pulling out of less profitable territories to refocus its attention on Asia and only more lucrative international markets.
+A series of regulatory problems led to other concerns, and the bank began pulling out of less profitable territories to refocus its attention on Asia and only more lucrative international markets.
 Its woes were exacerbated during the Trump presidency by the US-China trade war, as well as turbulence in the board room, with several changes of both chairman and CEO.
 In 2019, CEO John Flint was ousted after just a year and a half in his role.
 Noel Quinn replaced him.
 Revenues for 2020 were $50.4bn (HSBC reports in US$), with net profit of $6.1bn.
 Total assets were just under $3.0 trillion.
 Global markets accounted for 40% of profits, and wealth and retail banking for just over a third.
 Despite the bank's broad geographical spread, Asia in general and Hong Kong in particular accounted for almost all profits.
 Though the UK operations remain buoyant, the bank's operations in the rest of Europe contributed sizeable losses.
 Most of the group's worldwide operations now trade under a uniform HSBC brand.
 There are a handful of separately branded local satellite businesses.
 One such is UK-based First Direct, which was the country's first and still the leading 24-hour telephone bank, with over 1m customers.
 The main HSBC UK retail banking business operates separately.
 It is one of the big four principal UK clearing banks, offering a full range of personal and business banking services.
 Globally the group is also one of the world's biggest credit card issuers, operating consumer finance operations for multiple third-party retailers.
 In the UK, for example, it operates Marks & Spencer's M&S Bank.
 However, it has exited this sector in some territories, not least the US, where it sold its massive consumer finance division to Capital One in 2012 for $33bn.
 It sold most of its remaining US retail operations in 2021.

 Which agencies handle advertising for HSBC?
 Find out more from the Adbrands Account Assignments database